wp-plugins/thinktwit/readme.txt

  * Supports no-caching, to prevent caching of tweets by caching engines such as WP Super Cache
  * Supports CURL as an alternative to access the Twitter API if URL file-access is disabled
  * Supports optional caching of tweets
- * Can be implemented using shortcode
+ * Can be implemented using shortcode or PHP function call
  * Can display the avatar of the Twitter user
  * Output can be filtered (using apply_filters)